crrdlx/crrdlx.github.io/grintroduction.md

 **Privacy.**

 Lots of folks think Bitcoin is "anonymous" or that criminals can get away with using Bitcoin because it can't be traced.
 Not so.
-There are privacy coins already, mainly Monero and ZCash.
+There are privacy coins already, mainly Monero and Zcash.
 Grin's different.
 The most obvious difference is that *there are no addresses with Grin*.
 Kind of like how websites have addresses, such as google.com, cryptocurrencies have something similar.
 Bitcoin, Monero, Zcash and almost all cryptocurrencies have addresses that are long, unreadable bunches of letters and numbers.
 But, they are addresses. *Grin does not have addresses*.
 This absence of addresses means a couple of things:

 First, by having no addresses, this means privacy.
 With Grin, *no one can see how much you have in your crypto wallet*.
 They can do that with Bitcoin.
 With Grin, *no one can see where that money came from, or where it went to*.
 They can do that with Bitcoin.
 With Grin, *no one can see how much money you sent or spent*.
 They can do that with Bitcoin.
 To be fair, Monero and Zcash, though having addresses, are private.
 Though you can see an address, you can't see how much is in that address or details about a transaction.

 Secondly, by having no addresses, this means sending and receiving Grin money is different.
 The process is rather technical, and wouldn't be understood by most folks, myself included.
-But, I'll attempt *a conceptual explanation here*.
+But, I'll attempt *a conceptual explanation* here.

 Start with Bitcoin and think of Bitcoin wallets as glass piggy banks laying out in the open for all to see.
 Anyone can put money in.
 Only the piggy bank owner, with the private key, can unlock and take out the money.
 If they wished to do so, anybody walking by is free to drop coins into any Bitcoin piggy bank.
 The owner of that Bitcoin piggy bank does not need to be around or even know that money was dropped in.
 Grin is different.
 The piggy bank analogy does not exist.
 With no addresses, there are no piggy banks.
 Or at least, the piggy banks are out there somewhere, but no one knows where they are.
 They're magical, invisible, grinning piggy banks, somewhere out there in piggy bank land.